 About Hazardous Travels

 The DFG Emmy-Noether Research Group "Hazardous Travels.
 Ghost Acres and the Global Waste Economy" investigates structures and dynamics of international hazardous waste trade since the 1970s.
 The team, consisting of three PhDs and one head of research, works with an asymmetrical comparison of "ghost acres" case studies from North America, Germany, Ecuador, and India.
 It seeks to understand how the system of the global waste economy simultaneously relied on structures of "voluntary exchange" of toxic materiality as well as "garbage imperialism" and environmental racism.

 The project works with two concepts identified as fundamental to the functioning of the global waste economy post-1970s: (1) hazardous waste mobility and (2) emergence of “ghost acres” in the aftermath of the environmental turn.
 Moreover, the project postulates that after industrial countries’ 1970s environmental turn, nationally and regionally distinct waste regimes emerged and facilitated the exchange of toxic materiality within the global waste economy in the first place.
 One country's toxic waste become another country's recycling or secondary material.
 Western and non-Western ideologies of nature informed moreover, diverging practices of the use of nature in waste disposal schemes.

 - Hazardous Travels.
 A Ship's Tale of U.S. Ghost Acres and the Global Waste Economy

 - Hazards in the Amazon: an Environmental History of Oil Production in Ecuador

-- Toxic Divide.
-Transnational Toxic Waste Trade and the Two Germanies
+- Toxic Divide?
+The Hazardous Waste Trade between the Two Germanys

 - India's Shipbreaking Business, Emerging Economies, and the "Right to Pollute"

 As there is no "ultimate" sink for hazardous waste, understanding the dynamics of the global waste economy might help find a solution for, instead of a continuous relocation of, the problem.
 Lessons learned from this history could influence tomorrow’s policies by providing the basis for models of best practice.